coder-wolf/OpenGL_boilerplate_mac/README.md

-# Base openGL project for mac
+# Boilerplate code for OpenGL project on mac + vscode

 This is a starter boiler plate code for starting OpenGL projects on macos.